1991 UPPER DECK FINAL EDITION BASEBALL CARDS

 By 1991, Upper Deck was the biggest name in baseball cards and collectors eagerly awaited each of their yearly releases.
 For their Final Edition set, Upper Deck went all out to make it a true collector’s item that would stand the test of time.
 The cards utilized a special photo reverse cardstock that gives them a unique look and feel compared to traditional glossy stock.
 Combined with sharp colorful photography and an appealing design layout, these factors have kept the 1991 Upper Deck Final Edition set as a desirable commodity for collectors even 30 years later.

-Read also: A YEAR TO REMEMBER BASEBALL CARDS
+Read also: HOW TO STRAIGHTEN BASEBALL CARDS

 The set contains 330 total cards and was the largest Uppe Deck baseball release to date in both card count and size.
 The checklist is unique in that is spans both the 1990 and 1991 seasons.
 This was done since they lost their license and would not be able to release a full new 1992 set.
 Some of the notable rookie cards included in the set are Hall of Famers Chipper Jones, Craig Biggio, and Mike Piazza.
 Other young stars like Frank Thomas, Tom Glavine, and John Smoltz also had premier rookies in the 1991 Final Edition.